SteveGoodenough/AoC-2020/README.md

 python's base option in an `int` is useful here, `int('1010', 2) = 10`

 Also made use of `defaultdict` from `collections`, handy for avoiding missing keys in a dictionary

+## day 15

+Part one, build a list of the number, index back through them to see when the number was last used.
+Ok for part one....
+NOT for part two when it's now 30 million iterations.

+Part two means a rethink of part one's solution as it's way too slow and memory hungry

+Got a better solution, keeping a dictionary of a number and the last time it was last used.
+However with 30,000,000 iterations it takes 7.5secs to do a run.
+But I got the answer so that's a star.